nf-core/dualrnaseq/docs/usage.md

 Note:

 * The transcriptome fasta file is created by default in the pipeline using the provided genome and annotation files.
-If you already have one, you can specify it here as shown above, or through the parameter ```--read_transcriptome_fasta_host_from_file```
+If you already have one, you can specify it here as shown above, and through the parameter ```--read_transcriptome_fasta_host_from_file```

 * If `gff_host_tRNA` file is provided, the pipeline combines `gff_host` and `gff_host_tRNA` files to a create host gff file.